compas-dev/compas_fab/docs/backends/pybullet.rst

 source collision detection and rigid dynamics library written in C++.
 PyBullet was written with the intention of being a "fast and easy to use Python module for robotics simulation and machine learning."
-It also provides bindings for rendering and visualization, and support for virtual reality headsets including.
+It also provides bindings for rendering and visualization, and support for virtual reality headsets.
 While PyBullet is based on a client-server architecture, there is no need to spin up any Docker containers to run the server.
 This, along with its speed, may make PyBullet a preferable backend for COMPAS_FAB.
 However, it, alone, does not provide motion